TECGEN71 OUTER SHELL

 The lighter weight total composite system allows more breathability and flexibility, yielding a 48% higher THL without sacrificing TPP or durability.

-TECGEN71 COMPOSITE OPTIONS
+TECGEN71 COMPOSITE PERFORMANCE

 Does More Strength Equal Durability?